vadimeisenbergibm/envoy-generic-forward-proxy/README.md

       * for HTTPS: `kubectl exec -it sidecar-forward-proxy -c envoy -- curl localhost:8001/stats | grep '^http\.forward_https\.downstream_rq_[1-5]xx'`

         Check the number of `http.forward_https.downstream_rq_2xx` - the number of times 2xx code was returned.
+### Compare with predefined Envoy hosts
+For performance measurements, let's deploy Envoy forward proxy for two predefined hosts, httpbin.org and edition.cnn.com.
+1. Deploy the forward proxy with predefined hosts:

+`kubectl apply -f forward_proxy_predefined_hosts.yaml`

+2. From a pod with `curl` installed, perform:

+`curl forward-proxy-predefined-hosts/headers  -H "Foo: bar"`

+3. Perform:

+`curl -s forward-proxy-predefined-hosts:443 | grep -o '<title>.*</title>'`

 ## Code Organization
 * _envoy_forward_proxy_ contains Envoy's configuration and a Dockerfile for the case of the forward proxy for other pods.
 * _envoy_sidecar_forward_proxy_ contains Envoy's configuration, a Dockerfile and scripts to direct the traffic inside the pod by _iptables_ for the case of the sidecar forward proxy.
 * _nginx_forward_proxy_ contains NGINX's configuration and a Dockerfile for NGINX as a forward proxy.
 * _sleep_ contains a Docker file, which extends [the Istio sleep sample](https://github.com/istio/istio/tree/master/samples/sleep), by adding a non-root user.
+* _envoy_predefined_hosts_forward_proxy_ contains Envoy's configuration and a Dockerfile for the case of the forward proxy for other pods, with two predefined proxied hosts, _httpbin.org_ on the port 80 and _edition.cnn.com_ on the port 443.

 ## Implementation Details
 * The `allow_absolute_urls` directive of `http1_settings` of `config` of the `http_connection_manager` filter is set to `true`, in the Envoy's configuration of the forward proxy for the other pods, so the other pods could use `forward-proxy` as their `http_proxy`.